Skip to content

 1 / 1

 The RSPO Principles and Criteria 2018 contain guidance and requirements on whistleblowing procedures.
-Full points have therefore been awarded on the basis of the company's RSPO-certified landbank (>75%) and a further commitment to be 100% certified within 5 years.
-The company also reports information on its whistleblowing system.
+Full points have therefore been awarded on the basis of the company's RSPO-certified landbank (100%).
+The company also has its own whistleblowing system.

 • Y